gregnz/stocks/NTNX.md

 ### Most recent quarter ranges min, max [last]
 uses more recent price data with last reported results.

 TODO: THE MAR 01 2018 Number is wrong.
-It should be A
+It should be APR 1 2018

 * Trading range between Mar 01, 2018 - Jun 27, 2018 was 47.66 to 63.71 [51.64]
 * Market cap between Mar 01, 2018 - Jun 27, 2018 was 7.952b to 10.630b [8.485b]
 * PE range (Mar 01, 2018 - Jun 27, 2018) not applicable (earnings < 0)